Open energy system models: EnergyPATHWAYS

 EnergyPATHWAYS is a bottom-up energy sector model used to explore the near-term implications of long-term deep decarbonization.
-The lead developer is energy and climate protection consultancy, Evolved Energy Research, San Francisco, USA.
+The lead developer is energy and climate protection consultancy, Evolved Energy Research, San Francisco, US.
 The code is hosted on GitHub.
 EnergyPATHWAYS is written in Python and links to the open source Cbc solver.
 Alternatively, the GLPK, or CPLEX solvers can be employed.
 EnergyPATHWAYS utilizes the PostgreSQL object-relational database management system (ORDBMS) to manage its data.

 EnergyPATHWAYS is a comprehensive accounting framework used to construct economy-wide energy infrastructure scenarios.
 While portions of the model do use linear programming techniques, for instance, for electricity dispatch, the EnergyPATHWAYS model is not fundamentally an optimization model and embeds few decision dynamics.
 EnergyPATHWAYS offers detailed energy, cost, and emissions accounting for the energy flows from primary supply to final demand.
 The energy system representation is flexible, allowing for differing levels of detail and the nesting of cities, states, and countries.
 The model uses hourly least-cost electricity dispatch and supports power-to-gas, short-duration energy storage, long-duration energy storage, and demand response.
 Scenarios typically run to 2050.

 A predecessor of the EnergyPATHWAYS software, named simply PATHWAYS, has been used to construct policy models.
-The California PATHWAYS model was used to inform Californian state climate targets for 2030.
+The California PATHWAYS model was used to inform California state climate targets for 2030.
 And the US PATHWAYS model contributed to the United Nations Deep Decarbonization Pathways Project (DDPP) assessments for the United States.
 As of 2016, the DDPP plans to employ EnergyPATHWAYS for future analysis.